The Fellowship application period for the 2022/23 Season is now closed.

-The Allen Lee Hughes BIPOC Fellowship Program is restarting after the pandemic for the 2022/23 season and reclaiming its roots as a professional training program for individuals who self-identify as BIPOC (Black, Indigenous, People of Color).
+The Allen Lee Hughes BIPOC Fellowship restarted with the 2022/23 Season, reestablishing itself as a professional training program for BIPOC (Black, Indigenous, People of Color) individuals in the arts.

 The goal of Arena Stage's fellowship program is to cultivate the next generation of BIPOC theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
 Successful candidates are highly motivated individuals who are interested in pursuing a career in the arts.